ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 ![Hemoglobin rendered as sticks]({{ page.root }}/fig/hemoglobin-1.png){:width="400"}

 #### Using commands
-All functions available from GUI and much more are available as commands.
-The command line interface allows to use more options than available from GUI.
-VMD has built-in TCL programming language, which is available from the command line.
-This interpreter gives you ability to write your own processing and visualization functions utilizing any existing VMD functions and variables.
+You can use all functions available in GUI from the command line.
+The command-line interface is more flexible.
+With the command line, you can use more options than are accessible from GUI.
+In addition to commands, VMD offers the built-in TCL programming language.
+TCL interpreter available from the command-line allows you to write processing and visualization scripts utilizing any existing VMD functions and variables.

 Commands can be entered in the terminal window where you typed "vmd", or in `TC console` available in the `Extensions` tool bar.
 For description of all available commands see [Help on Tcl Text Commands](https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.4/ug/node121.html)